 RETURN Return from Subroutine

-Syntax: [label] RETURN
+Syntax: [ label ] RETURN

 Operands: None

-Operation: $TOS \to PC$
+Operation: $TOS \rightarrow PC$

 Status Affected: None

 Description: Return from subroutine.
 The stack is POPed and the top of the stack (TOS) is loaded into the program counter.
 This is a 2-cycle instruction.

 RETLW Return with literal in W

 Syntax: [label] RETLW k

 Operands: $0 \leq k \leq 255$

-Operation: $k \rightarrow (W);$ TOS \rightarrow PC
+Operation: $\begin{aligned} k \to (W); \\ TOS \to PC \end{aligned}$

 Status Affected: None

-Description: The W register is loaded with the 8-bit literal 'k'.
+Description: The W register is loaded with the eight bit literal 'k'.
 The program counter is loaded from the top of the stack (the return address).
 This is a 2-cycle instruction.

 Words: 1

 Cycles: 2

-Example: CALL TABLE;W contains table ;offset value • ;W now has table value
+Example: CALL TABLE; W contains table ;offset value . ;W now has table value

-TABLE ADDWF PC ;W = offset RETLW k1 ;Begin table RETLW k2 ; .
-RETLW kn ; End of table
+TABLE ADDWF PC ;W = offset RETLW k1 ;Begin table RETLW k2 ;

+• • RETLW kn ; End of table

+Before Instruction

-Before Instruction W = 0x07 After Instruction
+W = 0x07 After Instruction